 Please do not try to superglue your tooth or restoration if it breaks.
 Call our Columbia, SC dental office for your dental emergency and immediate assistance at your earliest availability.

 Some people recommend denture adhesives for gluing a broken tooth or restoration back in place.
 This has the advantage of being a mostly safe option for gluing the restoration.

 The disadvantage of denture adhesives is that they are not particularly strong.
-Heck, they are barely good enough for their stated job of holding dentures in place, and that’s with a lot of surface area and suction on their side.
+They’re barely good enough for their stated job of holding dentures in place.
+That’s with a lot of surface area and suction on their side.

-Temporary dental cement is a more stable way to refit lost crowns and veneers, though it may not work for all these restorations.
+Another option is temporary dental cement.
+This is a more stable way to refit lost crowns and veneers, though it may not work for all these restorations.
 You have to be able to properly fit the broken piece back in place, and it requires a significant amount of surface area for this to work.

-Long-term reliance on any of these solutions for dental treatment is not recommended.
-A British woman who used superglue for teeth that fell out, ended up needing serious care including dental implants to repair the damage she suffered.
+We don’t recommend long-term reliance on any of these solutions.
+A British woman who used superglue for teeth that fell out ended up needing serious care including dental implants to repair the damage she suffered.

-If your porcelain veneer or dental crown has come off and you want help replacing it, please call for an appointment with a Columbia, SC dentist at Smile Columbia Dentistry.
+If you’re suffering from a porcelain veneer or a dental crown that’s fallen off, or a tooth or restoration that’s damaged, our Columbia, SC dentist can help.
+Please call (803) 781-9090 for an appointment with a Columbia, SC dentist at Smile Columbia Dentistry.